 Prefix Vectors: Incoming attributes will be presented with a prefix set in Prefix parameter.

-Only Use Vectors: Only attributes from vectors will be used.
+Replace with Single Vector: Only attributes from vectors will be used.

 This parameter is enabled when Accumulation Mode is set to Merge Vectors.